-If you plan on island hopping in Hawaii, like we did, you might come across some other magnificent banyan trees.
+If you plan on island hopping in Hawaii, as we did, you might come across some other magnificent banyan trees.

 - Maui: There’s actually another gorgeous banyan tree on Maui.
 It’s located along the Pipiwai trail, one of the most popular Road to Hana stops (while technically, it’s located past Hana).

 - Oahu: You’ll find several huge banyan trees in Hawaii’s capital, for example at the Honolulu Zoo, in the gardens of Iolani Palace, and at the historic Moana Surfrider hotel.

 - Big Island: There’s the legendary Banyan Tree Drive in Hilo, right in front of the hotel where we were staying.
 But we preferred the banyan that was tucked away behind Rainbow Falls near Hilo.
 Make sure to include a visit to this hidden tree when making a list of Big Island things to do.